 “Credit card rewards for individuals are usually not taxable,” says Susan Allen, senior manager for tax practice and ethics at the American Institute of Certified Public Accountants.

 “The logic is that the reward is almost like using a coupon or getting a discount on the purchase,” Allen says, so by getting cash back, “it’s really like reducing the purchase price.”
 The same logic applies to travel points and miles.

 Are business credit card rewards taxable?

-Meredith Tucker, a principal at the CPA and advisory firm Kaufman Rossin, cites the example of a business owner who charges $1,000 on their credit card for business travel, and uses $200 they earned in cash back to reduce their out-of-pocket cost to $800.
+Meredith Tucker, a principal at the CPA and advisory firm Kaufman Rossin, cites the example of a business owner who charges $1,000 on their credit card for business travel and uses $200 they earned in cash back to reduce their out-of-pocket cost to $800.
 In that case, they can only write $800 off their taxes.

 And if you use only your rewards to cover the price of a purchase, you won’t be able to deduct the cost of the item from your business expenses, Tucker says.